ePaul/tarbela/README.md

     $ mvn clean package

-This will build, run all unit and integration tests, and package everything up as a jar file.
+This will build, run all unit and integration tests, and package everything up as a jar file (target/tarbela.jar).

     $ mvn clean install